 - G1.
-Increase the percentage of graduating seniors who earn college credit or industry certification through advanced placement, dual enrollment, or career and technical courses. - G2.
-Increase the percentage of students scoring at or above grade level and achieving learning gains on the ELA Florida Standards Assessment - The percentage of students passing the Florida Standards Assessments (FSA) for Algebra 1, Algebra 2, and Geometry will increase in addition to an increase in learning gains. - Increase the percentage of students scoring at or above the proficiency level on the Biology I End-of-Course exam. - Increase the percentage of students scoring at or above the proficiency level on the US History End-Of-Course Exam.
+Increased the percentage of graduated seniors who earned college credit or industry certification through Advanced Placement, Dual Enrollment or Career and Technical Education courses.. - G2.
+Increase the percentage of students scoring at or above proficiency level on the ELA Florida Standards Assessment. - G3.
+Increase the percentage of students scoring at or above proficiency level on the Algebra 1, Geometry End Of Course Exams. - Increase the percentage of student scoring at or above the proficiency level on the Biology 1 End-of-Course exam. - Increase the percentage of students scoring at or above the proficiency level on the US History EOC Exam.